 If you’re ready to ditch the ol’ printed annual report format (or simply supplement it with a more digestible digital option), take inspiration from these websites that prove that data representation does not need to be dull:

-“Shopify is a complete ecommerce solution that allows you to set up an online store to sell your goods.”
+“Shopify is a complete ecommerce solution where you set up an online store to sell your goods.”

 Shopify’s one-page website for their 2014 annual report hits all the right notes.
 A minimal colour palette is used to keep things simple and readable, and large illustrative text creates comfortable distinction between sections.
 Graphs, data, and images are animated in a subtle way to add a touch of movement as you scroll down through the site.